Table of Contents

 Chislehurst and Sidcup School opened its doors in 1931.
 Known locally as ‘Chis and Sid’, the mixed-sex school is situated in Sidcup and has academy status.

 Townley Grammar School in Bexleyheath is an academy status school for girls.
-Previously known as Bexley Technical High School for Girls, the grammar takes students from Years 7-11 with a mixed male sixth form.
+Previously known as Bexley Technical High School for Girls, the grammar educates students from Years 7 to 11 and offers a co-educational sixth form.

 Newstead Wood School is a highly selective girls’ school in Orpington.
 Founded in 1957 by the Kent Education Committee, it became part of Bromley in 1965.
 The school has a track record for providing good value and helping students achieve high scores at A-level.

 This highly selective boys’ secondary school is located in Orpington.
-Known locally as STOGS, the school is one of the top performing state schools in the UK.
-In 2011, St Olave’s was ranked by The Financial Times as the fourth best performing state school at A-level.
+Known locally as STOGS, the school is one of the top state schools in the UK.
+St Olave’s has been ranked by The Financial Times as the fourth best-performing state school at A-level.